Lock and Dam No. 19

+Dam in Illinois and Iowa, U.S.

 Lock and Dam No. 19 is a lock and dam located on the Upper Mississippi River near Keokuk, Iowa.
 In 1978, the Keokuk Lock and Dam was listed in the National Register of Historic Places, #78001234.
 In 2004, the facility was listed in the National Register of Historic Places as Lock and Dam No. 19 Historic District, #04000179 covering 1605 acre, 7 buildings, 12 structures, 1 object.
 The lock is owned and operated by the U.S. Army Corps of Engineers.
 The dam is owned and operated by Ameren Missouri.

 The lock and dam obliterated the Des Moines Rapids which had effectively been the northern barrier for traffic on the Mississippi until the mid-nineteenth century.
 Efforts began in 1837 to address the Mississippi's 2 ft 6 in depth in the rapids to improve navigability upriver.

 Locks

 Aerial view of the locks at Lock and Dam 19.
 The 1957 lock is the largest at left, with the dewatered drydock and 1913 lock at its right.
 The old Keokuk Rail Bridge and Keokuk-Hamilton Bridge are visible in the foreground.
 View is upriver to the northeast.

 The main lock was constructed from 1952 to 1957 and is 1200 ft long and 110 ft wide with a lift of just over 38 ft and large enough to handle a full-length tow of barges.
 It was put into operation in 1957 at a cost of 13.5 million dollars.
 The 1957 lock replaced a 1910-1913 lock.
 The 1913 lock was a variant of the standardized Panama Canal design and was 110 ft wide, 358 ft long and 57 ft tall with a 40 ft lift.
 There was a 130 ft wide, 463 ft long and 20 ft deep dry dock at the site, both the dry dock and 1913 lock were dewatered in 1977 when a sheet pile and cell closure were built blocking the upstream sides of the lock and dry dock.

 The lock and dam, as well as the rest of the river, can be viewed from a distance on the Observation Deck of the Keokuk Rail Bridge.